pepsifreak/Tease-AI/README.md

 Again, huge thanks to Pepsifreak for fixing these problems :)

-And finally, Fixed non-working @Glitter commands
+And finally, Fixed the @ Glitter command

 # Changelog - Patch 48.1 UNOFFICIAL